-Enroll devices by using a device enrollment manager account
+Enroll devices in Intune by using a device enrollment manager account

 Limitations of devices that are enrolled with a DEM account

-Devices that are enrolled with a device enrollment manager account have the following limitations:
+DEM user accounts and devices that are enrolled with a DEM user account have the following limitations:

 - Only the local device appears in the Company Portal app or website.

-- Users can’t use Apple Volume Purchase Program (VPP) apps with user licenses because of per-user Apple ID requirements for app management.
+- DEM user accounts can’t use Apple Volume Purchase Program (VPP) apps with Apple VPP user licenses because of per-user Apple ID requirements for app management.

-- Devices can install VPP apps if they have device licenses.
+- Devices can install VPP apps if they have Apple VPP device licenses.

 Add a device enrollment manager